Doctor Who season 25: Broadcast

 The entire season was broadcast from 5 October 1988 to 4 January 1989.
 Transmission moved to Wednesday nights.
-Season twenty-five was originally to have been broadcast in production order, with The Greatest Show in the Galaxy second.
-However, the expected start of the season on 7 September was postponed to 5 October as a result of BBC coverage of the Seoul Summer Olympics.
+Season 25 was originally to have The Greatest Show in the Galaxy broadcast second, and Silver Nemesis broadcast last.
+However, the expected start of the season on 7 September was postponed to 5 October as a result of BBC coverage of the 1988 Summer Olympics in Seoul, South Korea.
 Nathan-Turner still wanted to lead off the year with Remembrance of the Daleks and have episode one of the twenty-fifth anniversary story, Silver Nemesis, broadcast on 23 November – the actual date of Doctor Who's 25th anniversary.
-This left only three weeks in between the two serials.
-Consequently, the original season finale, The Happiness Patrol, was exchanged with The Greatest Show in the Galaxy.
+The change of the season's start from 7 September to 5 October meant that the eighth episode of the season rather than the twelfth episode of the season was going to transmit on 23 November.
+Consequently, the originally intended third broadcast story of the season, The Happiness Patrol, was switched to second, while The Greatest Show in the Galaxy became the last story of the season to be broadcast.